tompatulpan/Contact-Manager/README.md

 **Status:** 🚧 In development!
 This project is not production-ready.
 Features, structure, and documentation are subject to rapid change.

+## Background

+I started this project because I was frustrated with how messy and inaccurate my contact lists had become.
+I couldn’t find a simple, secure way to share **MY OWN** contact info and keep it up to date.
+So I built a tool that makes exchanging these details safe, automatic, and effortless.

 ## Overview

 - Your contacts are broken 🤯